sphoorthig/myRetail/README.md

 #### Test application on a local instance
 1. BootRun the spring boot application
 3. Run the myRetail postman collection as a runner from local folder.
 (Tests included in postman requests)

-#### Test application on a local instance
-To test application using postman on a Heroku deployed instance
-1. Run the myRetail postman collection as a runner from Heroku folder.
-(Tests included in postman requests)